Dixie Tavern: 2020s

 In 2020, during the COVID-19 pandemic, Lenzen worked with the Old Town Community Association to advocate for a "night mayor" to "liaison between hospitality businesses and city government".
 He said the bar suffered economic loss and the neighborhood saw more crime during the pandemic.
 He also joined the Rose City Downtown Collective, described by KATU as "a group of downtown Portland businesses and organizations is asking for help in rebuilding 'the spirit' of the city's core, which has been hit hard by months of coronavirus restrictions and protests".

 In 2021, Lenzen advocated for extended hours, and he and Dixie Tavern employees blocked off nearby streets, a service which had previously been provided by the city for security purposes.
 He was appreciative of the city's efforts to clean up streets ahead of the MLS Cup.
 He hoped the work would continue and said, "Here's a plea to all the people in charge of being able to get activation: we need this, what we've done today.
 We all need this.
 A vibrant downtown is important to the entire region."

+In 2024, an intoxicated driver with a blood alcohol content of 0.251 who was at the Dixie Tavern the previous night crashed into another vehicle and killed an occupant.
+The estate of the deceased person filed a lawsuit against Dixie Tavern, alleging that the venue served a person who was visibly intoxicated.

 Dixie Tavern hosted a pre-party for Portland's SantaCon in 2024.